FlamJamCamCode/Crucible/foundations/24 nss.md

 **The Housing Trap**:
 Everyone faces the same "choice":
 - Compete to indebt yourself for 30 years
-- Or have no stable shelter
+- Or have no stable shelter sufficient for a decent family life

 Individual discipline ("work harder," "be smarter") can't escape when everyone else accepts the trap.
 A race to the bottom where signal (desperate need) gets dispersed into:
 - Hoarded wealth not creating supply